any-docs/css/content/reference/properties/background-size/index.md

 The **`background-size`** [CSS](/en-US/docs/Web/CSS) property sets the size of the element's background image.
 The image can be left to its natural size, stretched, or constrained to fit the available space.

-Spaces not covered by a background image are filled with the {{cssxref("background-color")}} property, and the background color will be visible behind background images that have transparency/translucency.
+Spaces not covered by a background image are filled with the `background-color` property, and the background color will be visible behind background images that have transparency/translucency.

 {{InteractiveExample("CSS Demo: background-size")}}